oliverde8/MPDedicatedServerBundle/README.md

 * Comment the code
 * Add event & hooks to the jquery plugin
 * Make the jquery plugin more configurable
-* Add missing data to the api return json.
+* Add missing data to the api return json? waiting for requests
-* Improve cache so that only 1 call can be made to the dedicated at a time.